jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Learning about Miami competition
 - [ ] Prize money amount ($75K)
 - [ ] The plan: "We'll just... dress up as old people"
+- Zack, spotting facility: "Holy shit, a wake lake?
+These old farts are hiding the good stuff!"
+- Kyle: "65+ only?
+Guess we gotta fake it till we make it—like my last date."
+- Zack: "Miami contest? $75K?
+That's enough for hookers and blow for life!"
+- Kyle, on the plan: "Dress as old people?
+Hope my disguise doesn't slip like my condom last week."

 ### The Disguise - First Attempts
 - [ ] Trying to figure out how to look old